FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

 ### RDA Minimal Metadata for Learning Resources

-The [RDA Education And Training On Handling Of Research Data Interest Group](https://www.rd-alliance.org/groups/education-and-training-handling-research-data.html) has defined a [minimal metadata seta for learning resources](https://zenodo.org/record/6769695#.YrrP9-xBybQ) that has become a de facto standard for describing FAIR learning materials.
+The [RDA Education And Training On Handling Of Research Data Interest Group](https://www.rd-alliance.org/groups/education-and-training-handling-research-data.html) has defined a [minimal metadata set for learning resources](https://zenodo.org/record/6769695#.YrrP9-xBybQ) that has become a de facto standard for describing FAIR learning materials.

 The following table describes the minimal metadata set elements and their definitions: